kixelated/mp4-atom/README.md

 ```

 ### Handling large atoms
-To avoid reading large files into memory, you may want to call `Header::read_from` manually:
+To avoid reading large files into memory, you can call `Header::read_from` manually:

 ```rust
 use mp4_atom::{Atom, Any, Header, ReadFrom, ReadAtom, WriteTo, Ftyp, Moov};